port-labs/port-docs/docs/tutorials/search-in-port.md

 ### `=` operator

-The following rule will return entities whose identifier is `port-api`:
+The following rule will return Entities whose identifier is `port-api`:

 ```json showLineNumbers
 {